ashon96/name-game/README.md

 From the home screen when the app is loaded, you are greeted with a `Play` button.
 Once you click, you have five rounds of guessing the correct employee from WillowTree out of six possible choices.
 Once you have made five guesses, you are taken to the statistics page where you can see how you did.
-Information such as percentage of correct/incorrect selection and average selection time are displayed.
+Information such as percentage of correct/incorrect selections and average selection time are displayed.
 You are then prompted to navigate back to the home screen where you can keep playing the game!

 ## About